yargalot/Angular-HMR/readme.md

 This will only work in Ui Router at the moment with a specific app structure shown below.
 Will work on it a bit more over the week.

-Throwing up a sample app up at: <TBA>
+Throwing up a sample app up at https://github.com/yargalot/Angular-HMR-Example

 ## How it works
 This will inject the new controller / template then reload the state in UI Router